felipeleong/8-week-sql-challenge/Case Study #1 - Danny's Diner/Solutions.md

 | B           | 74          |
 | C           | 36          |

-### 2.How many days has each customer visited the restaurant?
+### 2. How many days has each customer visited the restaurant?
 ````sql
 SELECT
 	customer_id,